 This easy, no-cook vegan barbecue sauce recipe takes nearly no time to make.
 Though I’m all for good store-bought sauces as shortcuts, I’ve never found a prepared BBQ sauce I’ve really liked, so I rely on this one.
 It’s especially delicious with plant-based protein foods—tofu, tempeh, and seitan—prepared on the grill.
 See Barbecued Tofu, Tempeh, or Seitan for ideas and directions.
 Photos by Rachael Braun.

 A well-flavored marinade, this adds an Asian spin to grilled, stir-fried, or sautéd tofu, tempeh, and seitan.
 It also enhances vegetables, including eggplant, broccoli, green beans, scallions, carrots, and mushrooms.
 Use it to pan-sauté or grill vegetables and plant proteins.
 See our Teriyaki Eggplant recipe.
 Photo by Evan Atlas.

-A grilled version of the classic French stew, this glistening warm salad is a welcome offering at a vegetarain/vegan barbecue.
+A grilled version of the classic French stew called ratatouille, this glistening warm salad is a welcome offering at a vegetarain/vegan barbecue.
 It features the characteristic ingredients of this dish, including eggplant, onions, zucchini, and bell pepper. more→